BKBojkow/BKBojkow.github.io/_posts/2023-07-10-My-time-at-Roboteam.md

 As for what I did throughout my year, my contributions were:
 - Designing storage and transport solution - crates.
-- Improving solenoid drive
+- Optimising and standardising the solenoid mechanism.
-- Developing and implementing a chipping mechanism
+- Developing and implementing a chipping mechanism.
-- Increasing stability of the main frame of the robots
+- Increasing stability of the main frame of the robots.
-- Maintaining and fixing the robots
+- Maintaining and fixing the robots.

 >Most of the what I have done has been described on RoboTeam Wiki page: <https://wiki.roboteamtwente.nl/technical/mechanics/robot_22_23>
 {: .prompt-tip }